 I walked back into school after a long time.
 While it feels great to drive a car and have fancy ‘college’ conversations, it doesn’t beat meeting an old teacher and realising time never touched her one bit.
 Like every nostalgic semi grown adult, I smiled wisely at the children running around and decided those really were the days.

 Jogging down memory lane is the best.
 Walking, not so much.
 That day, I decided to really think about the good ol’ days.
-You know, to jump in on the conversations that bash our burden ridden present and shed a tear at the glorious musical that was our past.
+You know, jump in on the conversations that bash our burden-ridden present and shed a tear at the glorious musical that was our past.
 So walk with me, will you?

 Last stop, high school.
 Walk with me through this building and all you’ll hear is laughter.
 Sometimes you’ll hear girls talking about other girls but don’t be fooled – those are just boys whose names have been cleverly disguised.
-You’ll wonder why you ever grew up and if you’ll ever feel the innocent rush of a first crush again.
+You’ll wonder why you ever grew up and if you’ll ever feel the innocent excitement of a first crush again.
 Then I’ll swoop in with some reality.
 It felt great to look at a cute boy for the first time, yes.
 But what happened when he came up to you and you didn’t want to smile at him because your braces would show?
-What happened when he sat next to you and the universe suddenly decided to hit you in the head with a flying basketball?
-What happened when he turned his attention to the girl puberty never beat up?
+What happened when he turned his attention to the girl puberty never messed with?

 So here’s to taking the occasional glance at the blurry happy past but not using it as an excuse to whine about the present.